Chiatura – the City of Ropeways

 The residents of Chiatura are known for their distinct Imeretian dialect which sounds quite similar that of Samskhe-Javakheti.
 The lingua franca is Russian and English proficiency is not as common in Chiatura as compared to the more developed parts of Georgia.

 Chiatura has a quirky positive vibe and the locals welcome visitors with curiosity and hospitality.
 Its zany aura and unlikely scenery have inspired artists and filmmakers.
 Ariel Kleiman’s Partisan was recently filmed here.

 Mghvemevi Monastery and its Cathedral of the Savior are carved out of the eastern cliff face.
 The site draws tourists and locals due to its well preserved frescoes which document the life of Jesus and his 12 apostles.

 Approximately 13 km from Chiatura is Katskhi Pillar.
-This naturally eroded 40 meters tall limestone tower supports a medieval monastery where cloistered ascetics once regressed in covert abstinence in adoration of St. Maximus.
-The monastery is still the full time residence of a solitary monk.
+This naturally eroded 40 meters tall limestone tower supports a medieval monastery where stylite ascetics performed secret worship of St. Maximus.
+Nowadays, the monastery remains as the full-time residence of a solitary monk.

-Chiatura has accommodation ranging from hostels to guest houses, home-stays to budget level hotels.
-Meals are generally included in the price of a night.
+Chiatura has only basic accommodation, guest houses, homestays and budget hotels.
+Meals are generally included in the price.

 Getting in & Around

 Chiatura is somewhat rural so travel by car, bus, or marshrutka is the most realistic means of transport.
 Busses and marshrutkas from Kutaisi and Tbilisi normally leave and return twice daily.

 Taxis are present and affordable but best reserved by phone rather than hailed street side.
 The cable car system is the preferred mode of transport in Chiatura.